 1.8 These guidelines are prepared for traders.
-Residents requiring information and assistance on how to challenge terms contained in their contract of care which they feel are unfair, should consult the CCPC's website, ccpc.ie, which contains a dedicated information section and template letter to assist residents.
+Residents requiring information and assistance on how to challenge terms contained in their contract of care which they feel are unfair, should consult the CCPC's website5, which contains a dedicated information section and template letter to assist residents.